-Initiated in November 2016, the Waitangi Tribunal Health Services and Outcomes Inquiry (Wai 2575) will hear all claims concerning grievances relating to health services and outcomes of national significance.
+Initiated in November 2016, the Waitangi Tribunal Health Services and Outcomes Inquiry (Wai 2575) will hear all claims concerning grievances relating to health services and outcomes of national significance for Māori.

-As of June 2018, there are 198 claims seeking to participate in the Health Services and Outcomes Kaupapa Inquiry (the Inquiry).
+As of June 2020, there are approximately 220 claims seeking to participate in the Health Services and Outcomes Kaupapa Inquiry (the Inquiry).
 The claims are historical and contemporary covering a range of issues relating to the health system, specific health services and outcomes, including health equity; primary health care; disability services; mental health; and alcohol, tobacco and substance abuse.

 You can find out more about the Health Services and Outcomes Inquiry on the Waitangi Tribunal website.

 Māori Primary Health Organisations and Providers (Wai 1315) and National Hauora Coalition (2687) are the named claimant groups for stage one.
 Seventy-six other claimant groups were granted interested party status, with varying levels of participation throughout Stage One.

 Eleven days of hearings for Stage One of the Inquiry took place at Tūrangawaewae Marae, Ngāruawāhia from 15 to 19 October, 23 to 26 October and 1 – 2 November 2018.
 Two further days of hearings took place at the Waitangi Tribunal Offices in Wellington on 17 and 18 December 2018.
 Closing submissions took place at the Waitangi Tribunal Offices in Wellington on 12 and 13 of March 2019.